 I’m a big fan of involving the key stakeholders early and often.
 This starts by inviting them to a kick-of workshop for a brand-new product or a major product update and asking them to contribute to the product discovery and strategy validation work.

 It continues with collaboratively creating a product roadmap and having regular joint product strategy workshops, once per quarter as a rule of thumb, where the product strategy and roadmap are reviewed and adapted.
-Additionally, ask the players to attend the sprint review meetings at least once per month so that the individuals see how the product progresses and are able to share their ideas and concerns.
+Additionally, ask the players to attend the sprint review meetings at least once per month so that the individuals see how the product delivery progresses and are able to share their feedback and any concerns they might have.

 In other words, involve the key stakeholders in product discovery and product development work.
 This allows you to benefit from their expertise, it ensures that everyone is on the same page, and it encourages shared ownership: When developed collaboratively, the product strategy and product roadmap are no longer your plans that people are meant to follow.
 Instead, they are collectively owned, and everyone involved feels responsible for them.